padalingam4648-atman/Securing-Data-Encryption-Using-the-Homomorphic-Encryption/replit.md

 ## Recent Changes
 - **2025-11-27**: Initial import and setup in Replit environment
-  - Installed Python 3.11 and all dependencies
+  - Installed Python 3.11 and all dependencies (tenseal, dropbox, retrying, numpy)
-  - Added numpy dependency (required by tenseal)
+  - Modified application to use command-line arguments instead of interactive input
+  - Changed Dropbox token to use environment variable (DROPBOX_ACCESS_TOKEN)
+  - Created sample.txt for testing
   - Created .gitignore for Python project
-  - Configured workflow to run the application
+  - Configured workflow to run the application with sample file
   - Created project documentation

 ## Notes